 Interest rate risk: The chance that bond prices overall will decline because of rising interest rates.
 Interest rate risk should be low for the Fund because it invests primarily in short-term bonds, whose prices are much less sensitive to interest rate changes than are the prices of long-term bonds.

-The Fund is also subject to income risk, credit risk, and index sampling risk.
+The Fund is also subject to income risk, credit risk, liquidity risk and index sampling risk.

 Prices and Performance: Click here to review.

 Expense Ratio: The estimated overall expense ratio for this Portfolio is: